sf-wdi-44/intro-ruby/README.md

   "#{first} #{last}" # => Ben Franklin
   ```

   So, so useful.
-More complex can run in those brackets, and Ruby will evaluate it and use the results in the string, just like we want!
+More complex code can run in those brackets, and Ruby will evaluate it and use the results in the string, just like we want!

 3. But what are the limitations??
 (Try out a few examples with single quotes.)